iiab/iiab/roles/kalite/README.rst

 Using It
 --------

-If enabled and with the default settings KA Lite should be accessible at http://box:8008 or http://box.lan:8008
+If enabled with the default settings, KA Lite should be accessible at http://box:8008 or http://box.lan:8008

 Log in to KA Lite::